SSWConsulting/SSW.Rules.Content/rules/azure-resources-creating/rule.md

 * Has ['az' command line integration](https://docs.microsoft.com/en-us/cli/azure/bicep?view=azure-cli-latest)
 * Awesome [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) for VS Code to author ARM Bicep files ⭐️
 * Under the covers - Compiles into an ARM JSON template for deployment
+* Improves the repeatability of your deployment process, which can come in handy when you want to stage your deployment configuration
 * Much simpler syntax than ARM JSON
 * Handles resource dependencies automatically
 * [Private Module Registries](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/private-module-registry?tabs=azure-powershell) for publishing versioned and reusable architectures